SJayJaybee/Web3-Security-Audits/README.md

 ---

-> *"I see founders spend millions on marketing, only to lose their entire protocol treasury to a single, preventable smart contract exploit.
+> *"I see founders spend millions on marketing, only to lose their entire project's treasury to a single, preventable smart contract exploit.
 The highest cost in Web3 is not gas fees; it is a compromised protocol.
-This repository contains post-mortem analyses and zero-trust frontend security architectures I use to protect protocol treasuries and retail liquidity."*
+This repository contains post-mortem analyses and frontend security architectures I use to protect project treasuries and retail liquidity."*

 ## 🔍 Security Audits & Remediation Playbooks